 The Title IX Coordinator will appoint three-person Panel to serve as decision-maker during the hearing, with one panel member being appointed as the Chair to oversee the hearing.
 The Panel will not include the Title IX Coordinator, the investigators who investigated the allegations, or the informal resolution officer.
 The Panel is under an obligation to objectively evaluate all relevant evidence both inculpatory and exculpatory.
 The Panel has the right to ask questions and elicit information from parties and witnesses on the Panel's own initiative.

-At least five (5) calendar days prior to the hearing, a pre-hearing conference will be held with each party, the party's advisor, the Title IX Coordinator, and the Chair.
+At least five (5) business days prior to the hearing, a pre-hearing conference will be held with each party, the party's advisor, the Title IX Coordinator, and the Chair.
 At the pre-hearing conference, the party and advisor must disclose the witnesses that will be requested and the evidence that will be submitted for consideration.
 Evidence and witnesses may only be considered at hearing if they were submitted to the investigators, unless they were previously unknown or unavailable to the party during the investigation.
 The Chair will address any requests for new evidence and new witnesses at the pre-hearing conference.
 The Chair will also discuss guidelines for appropriate behavior and decorum during the hearing.
 The party and advisor are encouraged to ask questions.

 Hearings will be conducted with all parties physically present in the same geographic location or, at the University's discretion, any or all parties, witnesses, and other participants may appear at the live hearing virtually, with technology enabling participants simultaneously to see and hear each other.